The Science Education Program is accredited by the National Council for the

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

-In addition, the Center for Science Education offers a number of scholarships and awards.
+In addition, the Center for Science Education offers a number of scholarships for high achieving students.
+These include

-These include the Charlotte Boener Scholarships, Noyce Scholarships, the Donald and Mary Jo Stanley Scholarships for Science
+the Charlotte Boehner Scholarship, the Robert Noyce Scholarship, the Donald and Mary Jo Stanley Scholarship, and the

 For more information about these awards, contact the Center for Science Education.